Skip to main content

 The deployment’s current pods are terminated, and a new version is installed using this technique.
 Moreover, there is a downtime between when the old version is taken down and when the new pods successfully start up and respond to user queries.

-A recreate technique is appropriate for development environments or when users prefer a brief downtime over a protracted period of poor performance or faults (which might happen in a rolling deployment).
-You are more likely to have issues in rolling updates the more significant the update.
+A recreate technique is appropriate for development environments or when users prefer brief downtime over a protracted period of poor performance or faults (which might happen in a rolling deployment).
+The more significant the update, the more likely you are to have issues with rolling updates.

 Recreate deployments are applicable in the following other scenarios: